MetaMetricsInc/loadlamb/README.md

 repo: example # The repo url of the site you're testing
 user_num: 50 # The number of users to simulate
 user_batch_size: 10 # The number of users we create at a time.
 Value should be from 1-10
 user_batch_sleep: 5 # The number of seconds that LoadLamb should sleep between user groups
+users:
+  - username: your_user
+    password: your_password
+  - username: your_user2
+    password: your_password
 stages:
 - name: staging
   url: http://staging.example.org/